ComunidadAylas/vorbis-rs/README.md

   fragmentation.
-- Like most software libraries, frameworks and even Linux distributions, the existing crates seem to be oblivious to the existence of the aoTuV and Lancer patchsets, even though they are meant to be drop-in replacements.
+- Like most software libraries, frameworks and even Linux distributions, the existing crates seem to be oblivious to the existence of the aoTuV and Lancer patchsets, even though they are meant to be drop-in replacements for the vast majority of use cases.
 Thus, users may reasonably expect any patches to be mentioned, which is a good reason to do a different set of binding crates anyway.

 Given these issues and the need for a better solution for Ogg Vorbis audio processing applications in Rust, it was decided to spend development effort on